-- 1. Copy the provided Verilog file tse_tutorial.v and the timing constraint file tse_tutorial.sdc to project directory.
-The timing constraint file is required by the TimeQuest Tool to properly evaluate the timing of your system. - 2.
-Select Assignments > Settings... to add the tse_tutorial.v, tse_tutorial.sdc and nios_system.qip files to the Quartus Prime project.
-Along with the .qip files for the two modules generated by the IP Catalog before, all the files included in the project are shown in Figure 19.
+1. Copy the provided Verilog code tse_tutorial.v to project directory.

+Select Assignments > Settings... to add the tse_tutorial.v, and nios_system.qip to the Quartus Prime project.
+Along with the .qip file for the PLL modules generated by the IP Catalog before, all the files included in the project are shown in Figure ??.